National Crisis Management Centre

 - A fully equipped cafeteria capable of catering for up to 100 persons at a time.

 - Some basic emergency food supplies are carried.

 - Sleeping accommodation, ablution and first aid facilities.

 When activated for a CDEM emergency, the NCMC is primarily staffed by the National Emergency Management Agency Wellington based personnel and officers from relevant support agencies.
 From the NCMC, the Agency:

 - Actions and coordinates national support to local level CDEM response.

 - Accommodates, informs and takes direction from meetings of Central Government crisis management structures.

 - During a state of national emergency, directs the entire response to the event.

-The Ministry holds fortnightly NCMC training sessions for its staff.
+The Agency holds fortnightly NCMC training sessions for its staff.